DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 Attributes are accessed with the usual "dot" notation (R uses `$` as for lists).

-### Dot vs underscore in argument names
+### Dots vs underscores

 R commonly uses the dot (`.`) separator for function argument names, while Python uses the underscore (`_`) for the same purpose.
 The function prototypes reflect this difference.
-Also, only R allows abbreviated argument names.
+Also, Python does not accept abbreviated argument names.
 Therefore:

 ```
 ## In R